-Yeah, We're Gonna Need
+Yeah, We're Gonna Need "Dead To Me" Season 2 To Get Here, Stat

 There’s justice in Jen’s eyes, and then there’s justice in the eyes of the law.
 Jen may be cool with Judy now that Steve is dead and Judy can help her deal with it, but there's a problem: Detective Perez knows that Judy was the one driving that Mustang.
 Perez told Jen they couldn’t do anything to Judy because she was tied up as an informant in Steve’s FBI case, but now that Steve’s dead… Judy might be heading into the slammer in season 2.

-Season 1 was a whopper, so let’s hope that Dead To Me season 2 gets the greenlight very, very soon.
+Season 1 was a whopper, so Dead To Me season 2 can't come fast enough.

 Advertisement